corbosman/node-red-contrib-timerswitch/README.md

 but this node does not have this problem.
 It will always know if a device needs to be on or off, and more so, it makes sure you don't mistakenly create overlapping or otherwise inaccurate schedules.

+- **Why is this timer more accurate?**
+This timer was designed to turn on/off at exact times.
+Other timers often work using intervals where they check your schedule only once a minute or even less.
+This means when you want something to come on at 08:00am, it may actually not come on until 30 seconds later.
+This node does not have this problem, it will come on at exactly 08:00:00am.
+This may or may not be important to you.

-- **Can you add feature X**
+- **Can you add feature X?**

 You can always request additional features, but this node was not designed to have a lot of bells and whistles.
 It does a simple job and does it well without complicating things.
-If you need dawn/dusk schedules or other features like that other timers can do that.
+If you need dawn/dusk schedules or other features like that other timers can provide this.

 # Installation